fourjuaneight/resume/README.md

 ## Credits

-Thanks to [Eric Bailey](https://ericwbailey.design/) for his post ["How to not make a résumé in React"](https://ericwbailey.design/writing/how-to-not-make-a-resume-in-react.html), which gave me the idea.
+Thanks to [Eric Bailey](https://ericwbailey.design/) for his post ["How to not make a resume in React"](https://ericwbailey.design/writing/how-to-not-make-a-resume-in-react.html), which gave me the idea.

 ## Colophon